pjn51/brainweb-2/Work/Work Meetings/22-07-05 PQM biweekly planning.md

 [[Syed]] went over the Q3 OKRs, explaining that at first glance there's a ton going on in this google sheet.
 However, he said, we shouldn't feel overwhelmed and should instead look at this sheet as a source of documentation and resources. [[Zandra]] added that there are lots of impact opportunities here.

 Syed also covered PTO guidelines again, since there are lots of people taking time off.
-He said that we should ask an active coworker to cover our [[CRON job|CRON jobs]] so that there's a point person available for solving issues.
+He said that we should ask an active coworker to cover our [[Cronjob|CRON jobs]] so that there's a point person available for solving issues.

 Turning to my tickets specifically, he said that they really go hand in hand, I should be able to get them done despite my PTO.